- give a detailed account including reasons or causes.

-Solifluction is the slow downslope movement of water-saturated sediment due to recurrent freezing and thawing of the ground, affected by gravity.
+Solifluction literally means flowing soil.
+It is the slow, downslope movement of water-saturated sediment due to repeated freezing and thawing of the ground, affected by gravity.

 Thermokarst is a land surface characterised by very irregular surfaces of marshy hollows and small hummocks formed as ice-rich permafrost thaws.
 Thermokarst occurs in Arctic areas, and on a smaller scale in mountainous areas such as the Himalayas and the Swiss Alps.